fujitsu4/llm_bias_with_dt/readme temp.md

 - the preprocessing workflow,
 - and how each component interacts in the pipeline,

-without including full, heavy datasets.
+without including full, heavy intermediate outputs.

 ---

 ## 📦 Full Reproducibility

-The **complete datasets**, including all intermediate and large output files, are archived externally (Google Drive) to ensure:
+The **complete intermediate results**, including all intermediate and large output files, are archived externally (Google Drive) to ensure:

 - long-term preservation,
 - stable access,